 Decorating a Caravan » Part 1

-The interior of most older caravans — even bright shiny new ones — seems to be a sea of brown (or worse, orange) wood.
+The interior of most older caravans and travel trailers — even some new ones — seems to be a sea of brown.
+Or — worse — orange wood.

 In some cases it’s real, in a lot of cases it’s chipboard; covered in a plastic wooden-look coating.
 The doors in both our vans have been solid wood but the surrounds have been constructed from a veneered MDF.